Tiyth/Minecraft-Guides-Bees/pages/01.bees-a-comprehensive-guide/docs.md

 >>>>> Note: There are no crafting recipes in this guide, please make use of JEI as this might be different for your modpack.

 This guide will get you breeding bees for all sorts of resources in no time, but it will cover the basics first.
 It’s advised that you know how to breed bees the “old School” way before jumping into full automation, some modpacks will also gate certain blocks for bee automation behind certain bees.
 You will have more of a clue about things if you understand the process and how machines can help.
-Feel free to skip to certain parts with the Outline or by searching (Ctrl + F).
+Feel free to skip to certain parts with the Outline or by searching.

 ### Other Resources